Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Experiments

 \subsection{Training \& Sampling Efficiency}

 We further analyze the training and sampling efficiency of UDM-3D compared to baselines on the QM9 dataset.
 These experiments are performed with an NVIDIA A100 GPU.

-\textbf{Training Efficiency.} As shown in Figure~\ref{fig:training_time}, UDM-3D completes training in 52 hours (14h UAE-3D + 38h UDM-3D), which is 5.3 times faster than GeoLDM (449h) and 2.7 times faster than JODO (139h).
-This efficiency stems from: (1) Our decoupled training paradigm: UAE-3D first learns 3D molecule compression, allowing the DiT to focus solely on generative modeling of the compressed latents.
-(2) Efficient diffusion with DiT: Unlike previous molecular diffusion models that require complex architectures for multi-modality and equivariance, DiT's simple and highly parallelizable design allows for faster training and sampling on the unified latent space.
-Crucially, our speedup does not compromise geometric accuracy, as guaranteed by UAE-3D's near-lossless molecular reconstruction (\cf Table~\ref{tab:comparison}).
+\textbf{Training Efficiency.} As Figure~\ref{fig:comparison}(c) shows, UDM-3D's training costs 52 hours (14h UAE-3D + 38h UDM-3D), which is 5.3 times faster than GeoLDM and 2.7 times faster than JODO.
+This efficiency stems from: (1) Our decoupled training paradigm: UAE-3D first learns 3D molecule compression, allowing DiT to focus solely on generative modeling of the compressed latents.
+(2) Efficient diffusion with DiT: Unlike previous molecular diffusion models that require complex architectures for multi-modality and equivariance, DiT's simple and highly parallelizable design allows for faster training and sampling in the unified latent space.
+Crucially, our speedup does not compromise performance, as guaranteed by UAE-3D's near-lossless molecular reconstruction (\cf Figure~\ref{fig:comparison}(a;b)).

-\textbf{Sampling Speed.} As shown in Figure~\ref{fig:sampling_speed}, UDM-3D generates molecules in just 0.081s per sample, making it 7.3x faster than EDM/GeoLDM (0.59s) and 9.8x faster than JODO (0.79s).
-This speed advantage comes from the unified latent space, which simplifies DiT's modeling and avoids complex neural architectures.
+\textbf{Sampling Speed.} Figure~\ref{fig:comparison}(d) shows that UDM-3D generates each molecule in just 0.081s, which is 7.3x faster than EDM/GeoLDM and 9.8x faster than JODO.
+This speed advantage comes from our unified latent space, which simplifies DiT's modeling and avoids complex neural architectures.